 Dr. H. Elizabeth Kroeger

-H. Elizabeth (Liza) Kroeger is Executrix of the Estate of the Late Arthur Kroeger and Founding Director and Donor of the Kroeger Clocks Heritage Foundation, sponsor of The Virtual Museum of Mennonite Clocks.
-She holds a Masters of Laws from the University of California at Berkeley and a Ph.D. in German Law from the University of Freiburg in Freiburg im Breisgau, Germany.
+H. Elizabeth (Liza) Kroeger was the Founding Director and Donor of the Kroeger Clocks Heritage Foundation and sponsor of The Virtual Museum of Mennonite Clocks.
+As the Executrix of the Estate of the Late Arthur Kroeger, Liza established the Foundation to continue Arthur’s work in collecting and sharing the stories of Mennonite clocks.
+She held a Masters of Laws from the University of California at Berkeley and a Ph.D. in German Law from the University of Freiburg in Freiburg im Breisgau, Germany.

 Dr. Rosmarin Heidenreich